pratyayganguli/backend/Guidelines.md

 ````

--  Do not add Pet projects in this repository.
 -  Only document verified information.
 -  Use *Sentence casing* when you have a directory for Documentation.
 -  Use *Lower casing* when you have a directory containing source code and documentation.